I guess many people visit Denmark for the friendly atmosphere and nice food. But then again, I’m not like most people.

 The 10th battery of Hirtshals is the only complete German defense installation left in Denmark.
 The area contains 54 excavated bunkers along with gun emplacements, scattered around the town’s most visible landmark, the 35 meter high lighthouse.

 The population of Hanstholm were evacuated by the Germans who built Europe’s biggest fortress in the area.
-It held tree 38 cm cannons with a firing range of 55 kilometers, halfway to Norway!
+It held tree 38 cm cannons with a firing range of 55 kilometers, halfway to Norway.
+I walk around the large circular rim of the pit where a cannon once stood, and ponder the madness of humans.

 Similar cannons were located in the Norwegian town of Kristiansand across the water, effectively blocking the entrance to Kattegatt.

 The area around Hanstholm is full of old concrete caves.
-We explored some of the rusty pitch black bunkers with flashlights.
+I go down into a few of the derelict bunkers, stumbling through pitch black darkness with flashlights.

 2 comments